cisbioeyrie/node.js/README.md

 2020/5/30 create teacher.pug(teacher main page), teacher can now post new url.<br>
 2020/5/31 create all_attendance.pug(all student attendance record page), teacher can view and change the student attendance record.
           teacher part fundamental function completed.<br>
 2020/6/1  student part fundamental function completed.
 Student can view own attendance and take attendance automatically by clicking the             url link.
 Footer improved with redirect to main mage.
 Added session checking.

-Current target: showing the time next class will begin (student)
+Add course countdown timer of student.

+Current target: automatically add date and time when teacher post a new url

 Future system enhancement:
-1. automatically add date and time when teacher post a new ur
+1. automatically add date and time when teacher post a new url
-2. showing the time next class will begin (student)